edgedb/edgedb/docs/datamodel/attributes.rst

 .. eschema:synopsis::

-    <attr-name> := <constant-value>
+    attribute <attr-name> := <constant-string-value>

-Here :eschema:synopsis:`<attr-name>` is the name of the previously defined attribute, and :eschema:synopsis:`<constant-value>` is a valid constant literal which type matches that of the attribute.
+Here :eschema:synopsis:`<attr-name>` is the name of the previously defined attribute, and :eschema:synopsis:`<constant-string-value>` is a valid constant expression that evaluates to a string.

 For example: